kazcare/cheesy-cheese/README.md

 No errors were detected by W3C validatol for all html files.

-No issues were indicated by W3C CSS (Jigsaw) validator css file.
+No issues were indicated by W3C CSS (Jigsaw) validator for css file.

 I confirmed that colours and fonts are readable.